IKIM-Essen/ClusterDocs/docs/concepts/why-not-kubernetes-everywhere.md

   project.
 - **Storage systems** own their storage semantics rather than letting a scheduler invent a second source of truth.
+- **Workflow and application design** is responsible for avoiding pathological I/O patterns that no backend can cheaply absorb.

 A browser, workflow UI, agent, API, or service may request scientific compute, but the request still becomes governed Slurm work.
 A convenient interface does